How Much Does Surrogacy Cost?

 - Fees and benefits paid for the Surrogate

-There are some costs associated with the process that are relatively the same across the board:
+Some costs associated with the process are relatively similar across the board:

 - Psychological evaluation of Surrogate and partner